 The proposed revisions represent a significant departure from prior fee waiver practice, and so it will greatly increase the time, effort and financial resources to comply with the new fee waiver requirements.
-USCIS Response to Public Comment dismissively contends the additional burden for service providers would be "minimal" and that DHS has determined that the benefits of the proposed revisions excited the potential "small" burden increase.34
+USCIS Response to Public Comment dismissively contends the additional burden for service providers would be "minimal" and that DHS has determined that the benefits of the proposed revisions excited the potential "small" burden increase.59

-We contest USCIS suggestion that the burden to service providers would be insignificant.
+We contest USCIS' suggestion that the burden to service providers would be insignificant.
 ASISTA currently provides technical assistance to hundreds of attorneys and advocates nationwide who provide assistance to survivors seeking survivor-based forms of immigration relief, many of whom are at non-profit agencies with limited resources.
-Should the fee waiver revisions become finalized, ASISTA will face the additional burdens of having to update our advisories, training curriculum and resources in order to share accurate information about the proposed revisions
+Should the fee waiver revisions become finalized, ASISTA will face the additional burdens of having to update our advisories, training curriculum and resources in order to share accurate information about the proposed revisions with our extensive networks.

-30 Jill Davies and Eleanor Lyon.
-"Domestic Violence Advocacy: Complex Lives/Difficult Choices Second Edition."
-SAGE (2014) p.
-42 with our extensive networks.
 In addition, ASISTA attorneys will spend our limited resources providing additional individual technical assistance on fee waiver changes to attorneys and advocates serving survivors.